 Croagh Patrick: Any disadvantages?

 If you’re looking for a quiet walk, or to have the summit to yourself, this may not be the mountain for you.
-It can be fairly packed at the weekends and in particular during Reek Sunday, which is the last Sunday in July.
+It can be fairly packed at the weekends and in particular on Reek Sunday, which is the last Sunday in July.
 Around 25-30,000 people hike the mountain that day to follow in the footsteps of early pilgrims, with mass being said in the chapel at the summit.
-Some people even do it in their bare feet, as was traditional back in the day!
+Some people even do it in their bare feet, which is the traditional way to climb!

-There is also some criticism of erosion along the route because of the number of walkers who make the journey.
+Erosion is also a problem on parts of the route because of the number of walkers who make the journey.
 It’s estimated that up to one million people climb the mountain every year.